2015 Alabama Crimson Tide football team

 The 2015 Alabama Crimson Tide football team represented the University of Alabama in the 2015 NCAA Division I FBS football season.
 It marked the Crimson Tide's 121st overall season, 82nd as a member of the Southeastern Conference (SEC) and its 24th within the SEC Western Division.
 The team played its home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.
 They were led by ninth-year head coach Nick Saban.
 They finished the season with a record of 14 wins and 1 loss (14–1 overall, 7–1 in the SEC), as SEC champions and as consensus national champions after they defeated Clemson in the College Football Playoff (CFP) National Championship Game.
 Alabama also secured its 10th Associated Press (AP) national title.
 Running back Derrick Henry became Alabama's second Heisman Trophy recipient.
 He led the nation in both rushing yards (2,219) and rushing touchdowns (28).

-Previous season and offseason

-The 2014 Alabama Crimson Tide finished the regular season 11–1, 7–1 SEC, with their only loss to Ole Miss.
-The Crimson Tide won the Western Division of SEC and qualified to play in the 2014 SEC Championship Game against the Missouri Tigers.
-Alabama defeated the Tigers, 42–13 in Atlanta, Georgia, clinching the program's 24th SEC title.
-The team was ranked no. 1 in all polls including the new College Football Playoff Rankings entering bowl season.
-As the no. 1 seed in the inaugural College Football Playoff, the Crimson Tide were selected to play in the semifinal game at the 2015 Sugar Bowl against the no. 4 Ohio State Buckeyes of the Big Ten.
-Alabama fell short against the Buckeyes in a 35–42 upset loss, finishing the 2014 season 12–2.
+Offseason

 Departures

-Notable departures from the 2014 squad included juniors Amari Cooper, T. J. Yeldon, and Landon Collins, who all forwent their final year of eligibility and declared for the 2015 NFL Draft.
+Notable departures from the 2014 squad included juniors Amari Cooper, T. J. Yeldon, and Landon Collins, who all forwent their final year of eligibility and declared for the 2015 NFL draft.